Meet the Team

 Hello, my name is Kerry,

-i’m a Domestic Abuse Support Worker at Thrive Impact.
-I volunteer in domestic abuse services because I believe everyone has the right to live safely, with dignity, and without fear.
+I’m a Domestic Abuse Support Worker at Thrive Impact.
+I’m passionate about ensuring everyone has the right to live safely, with dignity, and without fear.
 I’m driven by empathy and a strong sense of social justice, and I’m committed to supporting survivors in a way that is non-judgmental, trauma-informed, and led by their choices.

 My name is Ann Ajayi.
 I am a qualified Registered General Nurse and Public Health Practitioner (School Nurse), with over 15 years’ experience supporting children, young people, and families.
 I also provide specialist support and advice to families of children with SEND.